agenium-scale/nsimd/doc/markdown/how_tests_are_done.md

 # How tests are done?

-First and foremost note that this a work in progress and that we are doing our best to have serious testing of the library.
+First and foremost note that this is a work in progress and that we are doing our best to have serious testing of the library.

 We can also state our conclusion on testing: we are not and never will be satisfied with our tests, there are not enough of them, we want more.